tagdots-dev/public201/README.md

 # Update-Pre-Commit

-## 😎 Why you need this?
+## 😎 Why you need update-pre-commit?
-If you are already using **pre-commit** or you are planning to use **pre-commit** to improve your code quality, detect issues before code check-in, and reduce the burden on code reviewers, **update-pre-commit** can compliment your **pre-commit** process.
+If you are already using `pre-commit` or you are planning to use `pre-commit` to detect issues before code check-in and reduce the burden on code reviewers, **update-pre-commit** can compliment `pre-commit`.

-**Update-pre-commit** reads the `.pre-commit-config.yaml` and create a pull request on **GitHub**.
-You can schedule a GitHub Action to run **update-pre-commit** on a regular basis.
+**update-pre-commit** reads your project's `pre-commit` configuration file (`.pre-commit-config.yaml`), makes GitHub API call, and creates a pull request on **GitHub**.
+You can use our `action` (coming soon) to run **update-pre-commit** on a regular basis to keep your `pre-commit` configuration up to date.

 <br>

-### 🪜 Prerequisites
+## 🪜 Prerequisites
 ```
 * GitHub
   □ create an account.
-  □ create a fine-grained personal access token.
-  □ ^^ token has write permissions to contents and pull requests.
+  □ create a fine-grained personal access token with write permissions to contents and pull requests.

 * Python (3.12+)
-  □ create a virtualenv for your git project to install update-pre-commit.
+  □ install update-pre-commit.
 ```

 <br>

-### 🔆 Install update-pre-commit
+## 🔆 Install update-pre-commit

-Suppose your project name is hello-world
+In the examples below, we install **update-pre-commit** on a project named `hello-world` in a virtual environment named after the project.

 ```
-~/work/hello-world $ mkvirtualenv hello-world
+~/work/hello-world $ workon hello-world
 (hello-world) ~/work/hello-world $ export GH_TOKEN=github_pat_xxxxxxxxxxxxx
 (hello-world) ~/work/hello-world $ pip install -U update-pre-commit
 ```

 <br>

-### 🔍 Using update-pre-commit on hello-world project
+## 🔍 Using update-pre-commit

-_**Shows command line options**_
+🏃 _**Run to show command line usage and options**_
 ```
 (hello-world) ~/work/hello-world $ update-pre-commit --help